The Story of Plastic :: editor :: feature documentary :: 2019

 Afghan Cycles :: editor :: feature documentary :: 2018

 Afghan Cycles is a feature documentary about a generation of Afghan women who are pedaling their own revolution, aggressively challenging gender and cultural barriers using the bicycle as a vehicle for freedom, empowerment and social change.
+For both the National Cycling Team in Kabul and the young riders in the Bamiyan region, the bicycle offers new opportunities, but as national security worsens, these brave women are forced to question what they will sacrifice for their country, for their families, and for their freedom to ride.

 Afghan Cycles premiered at Hot Docs 2018 and is currently on its festival tour, which has included the Seattle International Film Festival (awarded a Special Jury Mention), Brooklyn Film Festival (Best Documentary), Tasveer South Asian Film Festival (Audience Choice), MountainFilm, Woods Hole, Port Townsend, San Francisco DocFest and many more.
 See more at afghancycles.com